Omar-Mohamed-IT/Connect-Four/README.md

 # Connect-4 Game

 This is a simple web-based implementation of the classic **Connect-4** game.
 One of my very first projects.
-I created the game in c++ first and then converted it into JavaScript code.
+I created the game in C++ first and then converted it into JavaScript code.
 The game allows two players to take turns dropping chips into columns, with the goal of being the first to connect four chips in a row either horizontally, vertically, or diagonally.

 ## Features